Yacoubou-seidou/React-redux-capstone/README.md

 - Thanks to the Microverse team for the great curriculum.
 - Thanks to the Code Reviewer(s) for the insightful feedbacks.
-- Hat tip to anyone whose code was used.
+- Thanks and credit to Nelson Sakwa the author of the original design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>